 Aeroshells slow spacecraft during entry and shield them from heat.
 ADEPT could be key to future NASA missions that require extra-large aeroshells to protect spacecraft destined to land on the surface of other planets, all without requiring larger rockets.

 ADEPT’s first flight test is scheduled for September 12 from Spaceport America in New Mexico aboard a UP Aerospace suborbital SpaceLoft rocket.
-ADEPT will launch in a stowed configuration, resembling a folded umbrella, and then separate from the rocket in space and unfold 60 miles above Earth.
+ADEPT will launch in a stowed configuration, resembling a folded umbrella, and then separate from the rocket in space and unfold 60 miles (97 kilometers) above Earth.

 NASA’s Adaptable Deployable Entry Placement Technology, or ADEPT, is a foldable device that opens to make a round, rigid heat shield, called an aeroshell.
 This game-changing technology could squeeze a heat shield into a rocket with a diameter larger than the rocket itself.
 The design may someday deliver much larger payloads to planetary surfaces than is currently possible.

 The test will last about 15 minutes from launch to Earth return.
-The peak speed during the test is expected to be three times the speed of sound, about 2,300 miles per hour.
+The peak speed during the test is expected to be three times the speed of sound, about 2,300 miles (3,700 kilometers) per hour.
 That is not fast enough to generate significant heat during descent, but the purpose of the test is to observe the initial sequence of ADEPT’s deployment and assess aerodynamic stability while the heat shield enters Earth’s atmosphere and falls to the recovery site.